 We’ve been incredibly busy.
 This year we introduced the Agents of Change program in partnership with Pacific Sotheby’s Realty in San Diego, enabling hundreds of realtors to donate every time a home is sold.
-In March, we travelled to Cambodia to gift The Divine Community, the pinnacle of our work in Cambodia.
+In March, we traveled to Cambodia to gift The Divine Community, the pinnacle of our work in Cambodia.
 Over the summer we expanded our homebuilding to Haiti, Colombia, and Mexico, where we officially gifted our 550th home!

 Our New 100% Promise

 This year we decided to launch the 100% Model, a program that enables us to guarantee to our donors that 100% of every dollar donated goes to building homes.
 We’re able to make this promise thanks to a group of private impact investors (we call them “Builders”) who share our vision and are kind enough to directly contribute to the operating costs of the organization on an annual basis.

 The Transformation of Steung Meanchey